eurekaclinical/eurekaclinical-service-archetype/README.md

 is anticipated.
 The value that you specify here goes into the `inceptionYear` tag in the resulting maven project's pom.xml, and it also goes into the `etc/NOTICE.template` file.
+* `clientArtifactId`: the artifactId of the corresponding client project.
+Assumes that the client project and this project have the same groupId.
+* `clientVersion`: the version of the corresponding client project.
+Assumes that the client project and this project have the same groupId.

 All Eureka!
 Clinical core projects should follow the naming convention in the first example above, replacing `microservicename` or `MicroserviceName` with a